Octavian Chihaia

-Octavian Chihaia (born 18 March 1981 in Bucharest) is a former Romanian football striker.
-He is the son of former football International, Romulus Chihaia.
+Octavian Chihaia (born 18 March 1981) is a former Romanian professional footballer who played as a striker, who is currently in charge at Rapid București U17.

+Career

 Chihaia debuted at Sportul Studenţesc.
 He later moved to Naţional București and Dinamo București.
 During the summer of 2006 he was traded to CFR Cluj for the price of 300,000 euros.
 He also played 2 matches for Dinamo București in the 2005–06 UEFA Cup.
 He transferred to CS Otopeni in the summer break of 2008.

+Personal life

+He is the son of former football International, Romulus Chihaia.